Benjamin-Lee/CodonAdaptationIndex/paper/paper.md

 `CAI` features a CLI, supports multiple genetic codes, can yield the RSCU of reference sets, and correctly handles the case of missing codons in the reference set, therefore exhibiting numerical stability.
-Moreover, on a benchmark to determine the CAI of 100 3,000 random base pair genes with respect to highly expressed genes in _E. coli_, `CAI` performed 39.6% faster.
+Moreover, on a benchmark to determine the CAI of 100 genes consisting of 3,000 random base pairs each with respect to highly expressed genes in _E. coli_, `CAI` performed 39.6% faster.

 In conclusion, `CAI` is a significantly faster and more versatile method to determine the CAI, RSCU, and relative adaptiveness of DNA sequences.